-The Rockefeller Neuroscience Institute (RNI) at West Virginia University is seeking applications for a Project Manager.
+The Rockefeller Neuroscience Institute (RNI) at West Virginia University is seeking applications for a Project Manager (remote option a possibility for this position).
 This position is responsible for leading the design, coordination, improvement, and implementation of RNI's clinical and applied research initiatives.
 Must communicate project plans within RNI's multidisciplinary structure and between outside collaborative partners.

 In order to be successful in this position, the ideal candidate will:

 Organize and coordinate RNI's clinical and applied research projects across RNI's internal departments and between external research and development partners.